isaklafleur/summary-by-a-full-stack-developer/m1w1d1-javascript-functions.md

 }
 ```

 The arguments of a function are not limited to strings and numbers.
 You can pass whole objects to a function.
-The`show_props()`function \(defined in[Working with objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects#Objects_and_Properties)\) is an example of a function that takes an object as an argument.
+The `show_props()`function \(defined in [Working with objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects#Objects_and_Properties)\) is an example of a function that takes an object as an argument.

 ## JavaScript built-in Methods\* \(Methods of the global constructors\)